charliegriefer/blog/content/about.md

 He started training in 2009, when he realized that he'd like to be around a little bit longer to see his kids grow up.
 He quit smoking, started eating better, and started training.

-He was asked to join the Instrutor Trainee Program in 2014, and received his instructor certification from Chief Instructor Jay Ackerman in 2015.
+He was asked to join the Instructor Trainee Program in 2014, and received his instructor certification from Chief Instructor Jay Ackerman in 2015.

 ---